gin66/FastAccelStepper/README.md

 ### ESP32C3

 This stepper driver uses rmt module and can drive up to 2 motors.
 Not thoroughly tested, so only experimental support.

+### ESP32P4

+This stepper driver uses rmt module and can drive up to 4 motors.
+Not thoroughly tested, so only experimental support.

 ### ESP32-MINI-1